edoardocattapan/ardo.github.io/_posts/2021-11-27-Does-God-Exist-?.md

 It's here, in this sense.

 As you feel this sense, you are connecting to God - so much so that we are only to conclude one thing: it's you.

+Now to answer the question that has been posed in the beginning: *Does God exist?*
+Do you believe?